diem/website/docs/core/run-move-locally.md

 ### Create Move module

-Let’s start with an extremely simple module called `MyModule`.
-This module has a single procedure called `id`, which is an identity function for coins.
-It takes a `Libra::T<LBR::T>` resource as input and hands it back to the calling program.
+Let’s start with a simple module called `SimpleFee`.
+This module implements a per-account processing fee that can be added to payment transactions.
+An account can specify an on-chain Move resource with the fee amount that should be charged for each coin type.
+The account owner can set the fee amounts, and anyone can retrieve the fees to add them to payments.
 The Move code for this module is provided below.
-Change the address in the first line to be the address of the account you just created and then save it in a file named `my_module.move.` (Be sure to keep the "0x" prefix on the account address.)
+Change the address in the first line to be the address of the account you just created and then save it in a file named `SimpleFee.move.` (Be sure to keep the "0x" prefix on the account address.)

 ```
 address 0x717da70a461fef6307990847590ad7af {

-  module MyModule {
+module SimpleFee {
-    use 0x1::Libra::Libra;
-    use 0x1::LBR::LBR;

-    // The identity function: takes a Libra<LBR> as input and hands it back
-    public fun id(c: Libra<LBR>): Libra<LBR> {
-      c
+  // A simple fixed-price per-account processing fee that can be added
+  // to payment transactions.
+There is a different fee for each CoinType.
+  resource struct Fee<CoinType> {
+    fee: u64
   }

+  // Set the fee amount.
+  public fun set_fee<CoinType>(account: &signer, fee: u64) {
+    move_to(account, Fee<CoinType> { fee })
   }

+  // Get the fee for an account.
+  public fun get_fee<CoinType>(account: address): u64 acquires Fee {
+    if (exists<Fee<CoinType>>(account))
+      borrow_global<Fee<CoinType>>(account).fee
+    else
+      0
   }
+}
+}
 ```

 ### Compile Move module

-To compile `my_module.move`, use the [dev compile](libra-cli#dev--d--operations-related-to-move-transaction-scripts-and-modules) command.
+To compile `SimpleFee.move`, use the [dev compile](reference/libra-cli#dev-d-mdash-operations-related-to-move-transaction-scripts-and-modules) command.

 ```
-libra% dev compile 0 <path to my_module.move> <path to language/stdlib/modules>
+libra% dev compile 0 <path to SimpleFee.move> <path to language/stdlib/modules>
 ```
 * 0 &mdash; Index/ref_id of the account that the module will be published under.
 * Arguments listed after the source file name specify dependencies, and since this module depends on the Move standard library, you need to specify the path to that directory.

 The Move code gets fed into the compiler in a `.move` file and the compiler outputs the corresponding bytecode file.
 When you are ready to publish this module into an account on the blockchain,  use this bytecode file and not the `.move` file.

-After the module is successfully compiled, you'll see the following message in the output, it contains the path to the bytecode file produced by compiling `my_module.move`.
+After the module is successfully compiled, you'll see the following message in the output, it contains the path to the bytecode file produced by compiling `SimpleFee.move`.

 ```
 Successfully compiled a program at:
-  /var/folders/tq/8gxrrmhx16376zxd5r4h9hhn_x1zq3/T/b8639bd9fe2403874bbfde5643486bde/transaction_0_module_MyModule.mv
+  /var/folders/tq/8gxrrmhx16376zxd5r4h9hhn_x1zq3/T/b8639bd9fe2403874bbfde5643486bde/modules/0_SimpleFee.mv
 ```

 ### Publish compiled module